Hello VGChartz community!

 - Good English is a must.
 We’re not looking for perfect English by any means, but you must at least have a good foundation; otherwise it will take too long to polish and edit your reviews.

 - Being a critical reviewer is also a must.
-On OpenCritic, of the sites with more than a hundred reviews on record, we have one of the lowest average scores (6.4/10) and one of the lowest rates of game recommendations (36%).
+On OpenCritic we have one of the lowest average scores (6.4/10) and one of the lowest rates of game recommendations (38%) out of all outlets.
 That’s a reflection of our review methodology and the sort of people we’re looking to write reviews for us.

 - Be receptive to constructive criticism.
 All game reviews are subject to a peer-review process.

 - Active on Discord (or at least willing to be).
 We use Discord to communicate as a team, speeding up the editing process and making it possible to plan stuff - both for the writing team and for all staff.

 - Own at least one ‘active’ video game platform (i.e. PS4, NS, XOne, or PC).

 If you're interested in applying to become a writer, please send an email to me, Evan Norris, at email@example.com and Craig Snow at firstname.lastname@example.org.
 Use the subject line "VGChartz Writer Application" and please include the following:

 - Platforms you own (if you intend to purchase a PS5 or XSX near to launch please add these to your list)

 The deadline to apply is 5pm ET on Friday, September 18.
 Good luck!

 Do I need to be published to apply?

 Try to stick with the typical formula: an intro, a body with the meat of your argument, and a conclusion.
 Within that, we really just want to see your style and command of language.
 There’s no minimum or maximum word count (Craig hates long reviews and I tend to look for more detail when editing reviews, so try to find a healthy balance).